 by Sierra Mayle, Animal Sciences major

-Sierra Mayle is a third year student at The Ohio State University, exploring animal sciences and plant pathology.
-In her spare time she enjoys reading and playing with her three dogs and ferret.
+Sierra Mayle is a junior at The Ohio State University, studying animal sciences.
+She likes to spend her time reading novels, playing video games, and playing with her three dogs and ferret.
 She does not enjoy fruits or vegetables.

 This blog post was an assignment for Societal Issues: Pesticides, Alternatives and the Environment (PLNTPTH 4597).
 The views expressed are those of the author and do not necessarily reflect the views of the class, Department of Plant Pathology or the instructor.